Daughters of Mary, Mother of Our Savior: Apostolate and works

 The congregation defines themselves by their act of Consecration to the Sacred Heart of Jesus, for which prayers of thanks are offered for at least one hour each day.
 Inside of their convents, the day begins at 6 am with singing and chanting of the Liturgy of the Hours each morning, and a compline consisting of prayers and Psalms nightly.
 The congregation often partakes in prayer and reflection, studying, and visiting the sick, alongside recreation including board games, cards, chores, sports, and walks.
 The sisters are also to remain in full religious habit at all times, even when away from the convent shopping or partaking more extreme recreation like motorboating.
 The purpose of this has been stated to draw attention to them and their cause, as well penance for what they see as immodesty of the modern day.
-At least in 1988, the sisters also observed silence during meals and were to see their families only four times a year, which was traditional for pre-Vatican II convents.
+At least in 1988, the sisters followed the custom of silence during meals and were allowed family visits only four times per year, reflecting pre–Vatican II convent traditions.

 Outside of their convents, the congregation's primary responsibilities revolve around maintaining their network of missions including churches and schools.
-These missions include: a church named St. Gertrude's in Sharonville, Ohio alongside a school named St. Gertrude's Academy, a church and rectory in Oyster Bay, New York, a large building which houses some of the sisters who work as teachers in East Meadow, New York, and a grades 1–12 school centered around the principles of the Society of Saint Pius V in Wantagh, New York. the congregation also maintains smaller and more makeshift missions including: performing a Tridentine Mass at the Warwick New York Hotel in midtown Manhattan each Sunday.
-Below the three convents of the congregation are described.
+These missions include: a church named St. Gertrude's in Sharonville, Ohio, alongside a school named St. Gertrude's Academy, a church and rectory in Oyster Bay, New York, a large building which houses some of the sisters who work as teachers in East Meadow, New York, and a grades 1–12 school centered around the principles of the Society of Saint Pius V in Wantagh, New York.
+The congregation also maintains smaller and more makeshift missions including: performing a Tridentine Mass at the Warwick New York Hotel in midtown Manhattan each Sunday.

 St. Joseph's Novitiate

 The St. Joseph's Novitiate location in Round Top, New York, is the congregation's first location, and contains the main motherhouse of the congregation.
 Converted from a rundown 14 acre resort, the sisters originally lived in a 100-year-old guest house on the site, but worshipped at a newly built church made out of cedar wood.
-In 1988, the location consisted of the church and three wooden buildings, one of which housed Rev. Clarence Kelly and the other two the convent.
+In 1988, the location consisted of the church and three wooden buildings, one of which housed Kelly and the other two the convent.
 Several more wooden buildings were under construction at this time to serve as new housing for the convent, and a graveyard.